 Currently, we have to manage abundant data - maybe terabytes of unrelated tables of production, sales or customer information.
 It's almost impossible to convert unrelated data into information for the management to take action.
-We need tools to link those data to gain an insight into what is going on.
+We need tools to link those

 The Geographic Information System (GIS) is a technology that defines a framework to gather and organise those data by linking them with the location.
 Not only does GIS visualise the information using maps, it can analyse the data for management to see the big picture of how the data are related.
 By showing this data in the map, it reveals a relationship that cannot be achieved using traditional charts or graphs.